 - 2.6.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
 (Core) - 2.6.a.
-In addition to the program director, there must be at least one faculty member who is actively involved in the clinical practice of pediatric dermatology.
+In addition to the faculty psychiatrists, the faculty must include a lawyer and a forensic psychologist.
 (Core) - 2.7.
 Faculty Responsibilities